Citrus and Salmon!

 The base recipe was inspired by a Hairy Bikers recipe on the BBC Food website, which I put my own take on.

 Preparation and the Cook

 I then got the BBQ queue on, using the Char-broil Kettleman, setting up with a direct and indirect zone.
-I also used a Silver Birch wood chunk for this cook.
-When I was ready cook I removed the Salmon from the marinade and placed on the indirect of the BBQ.
+I also used a Silver Birchwood chunk for this cook.
+When I was ready to cook I removed the Salmon from the marinade and placed it on the indirect of the BBQ.

 As the Salmon cooked, I prepared the Oranges before adding the Salmon, Orange Juice and remaining marinade to the Lodge cast-iron pan to glaze the salmon.

 I really enjoyed this cook and especially eating it.
-This is one that I have no doubts will become a firm favourite in out home.
+This is one that I have no doubts will become a firm favourite in our home.